 It’s not just knowledge of the issues that’s important, though.
 It’s the people, too.
-Small businesses need to be able to rely on their bank having a trusted network around them that can provide a bespoke and tailored service.
+SMEs need to be able to rely on their bank having a trusted network around them that can provide a bespoke and tailored service.
 They should know that when a surveyor goes to view a commercial property, they will also consider wider issues such as employment, education levels, re-saleability and the geographical sector appetites of the area they’re in.

 As someone that’s worked for almost 20 years in the North’s business and financial community, I have a wide network of contacts who intimately know their patch and that I know can provide the best value for small businesses.
 These close relationships mean I am able to provide an educated and expert service to clients from start to finish.
 And it means that, if perhaps Allica Bank can’t offer what a business owner needs, I can point them towards someone who can.